HomeTravel DestinationsEuropeI am in love with Georgia

 I am in love with Georgia

 Close your eyes.
 Take a deep breath.
-Try to imagine a place on the earth where you can enjoy mountains and sea, waterfalls, and canyons, historical architecture and modern skyscrapers, delicious bakery, and vines.
-Sounds like a paradise, isn’t it?
+Try to imagine a place on the earth where you can enjoy mountains and sea, waterfalls, and canyons, historical architecture and modern skyscrapers, a delicious bakery, and vines.
+Sounds like a paradise, doesn’t it?

 That all-in-one Eden can be found in Georgia (country).
 Perhaps the only drawback of this country is the coincidence of names with the US state.